 (6) A representative from a natural gas utility;

 (7) A representative from a hazardous liquid transmission pipeline company;

-(8) A representative recommended by the League of Municipalities;
+(8) A representative of a municipality, appointed on the recommendation of the League of Municipalities;

 (9) A highway contractor licensed under G.S.
 87-10(b)(2) who does not own or operate facilities;

 (10) A public utilities contractor licensed under G.S.
 87-10(b)(3) who does not own or operate facilities;

 (11) A surveyor licensed under Chapter 89C of the General Statutes;

 (12) A representative from a rural water system, appointed on the recommendation of the North Carolina Rural Water Association;

 (13) A representative from an investor-owned water system;